lelouchsola/ChenGe/_pages/about.md

 News
 ======
+- **[2019-10-18]** I got the **Wang Guo Song Scholarship** in the 2018-2019 academic year!
+It is the highest honor at the College of Electrical Engineering, Zhejiang University.
+There were 4 Ph.D. student got this scholarship among about 180 Ph.D. students.
+- **[2019-10-18]** I got the **National Scholarship** in the 2018-2019 academic year, because of ranking the first in my major (Power Systems) at the College of Electrical Engineering, Zhejiang University!
 - **[2019-10-09]** Our review paper “[Review of Modeling and Control Strategy of Thermostatically Controlled Loads for Virtual Energy Storage System](http://www.pcmp.info/pcmp/ch/index.aspx),” was accepted by *Protection and Control of Modern Power Systems*!
 This is Kang Xie's first paper.
 Congratulations to him! ![Editing a markdown file for a talk](/images/Review_Paper_VESSofTCLs_KangXie.png)
 - **[2019-10-08]** Our review paper “[5G Network-based Internet of Things for Demand Response in Smart Grid: A Survey on Application Potential](https://www.sciencedirect.com/science/article/pii/S0306261919316599?dgcid=coauthor),” was accepted by *Applied Energy*!
 This paper’s application survey of 5G on DR is carried out before 5G technology enters the large-scale commercial stage, so as to provide references and guidelines for developing future 5G networks in the smart grid paradigm.  ![Editing a markdown file for a talk](/images/5G_Review_Paper.png)
 - **[2019-08-12]** Our paper “[Data-driven Reserve Allocation with Frequency Security Constraint Considering Inverter Air Conditioners](https://ieeexplore.ieee.org/document/8809677),” was accepted by *IEEE Access*!
 It is Xinran's first paper.
 Congratulations to him!  ![Editing a markdown file for a talk](/images/IEEE Access-Xinran.png)